When severe weather or emergencies impact Cincinnati Public Schools, an alert banner will display on this website.

 - Local TV and radio stations (live and on stations’ websites)

-Some of the resources used in the decision-making process include:
+Some of the resources used in the decision-making process for closing or delaying schools include:

-- Accuweather forecast, National Weather Service forecast and local weather forecast (TV stations)
+- Accuweather forecast, National Weather Service forecast and local weather forecasts (TV stations)

 - City of Cincinnati's Highway Maintenance Department